 “Remember the deeds of the fathers, which they did in their generations; and receive great honor and an everlasting name.
 Was not Abraham found faithful when tested, and it was reckoned to him as righteousness?
 Joseph in the time of his distress kept the commandment, and became lord of Egypt.
 Phinehas our father, because he was deeply zealous, received the covenant of everlasting priesthood.
 Joshua, because he fulfilled the command, became a judge in Israel.
 Caleb, because he testified in the assembly, received an inheritance in the land.
 David, because he was merciful, inherited the throne of the kingdom forever.
 Elijah, because of great zeal for the law, was taken up into heaven.
 Hannaniah, Azariah, and Mishael believed and were saved from the flame.
 Daniel, because of his innocence, was delivered from the mouth of the lions.

-“And so observe, from generation to generation, that none who hope in him will lack strength” ( 1 Maccabees 2:51-61).
+“And so observe, from generation to generation, that none who hope in him will lack strength” ( 1 Maccabees 2:51-61 ESV).

-Yeshua (Jesus) told us, “they will lay their hands on you and will persecute you, delivering you to the synagogues and prisons, bringing you before kings and governors for My name’s sake.
-It will lead to an opportunity for your testimony.”
-(Luke 21:12-13).
+Yeshua (Jesus) told us, “they will lay their hands on you and will persecute you, delivering you to the synagogues and prisons, and you will be brought before kings and governors for My name’s sake.
+This will be your opportunity to bear witness” (Luke 21:12-13 ESV).
 During this Feast of Dedication, will you resolve to stand firm, not compromising, whatever the cost?

-*Hanukkah (Chanukah) begins at sundown Sunday, December 2, 2018, and lasts for eight days.
+Hanukkah (Chanukah) begins at sundown and lasts for eight days from: